zagrev/LogicWorld/cs6850-hw2/README.md

     { Func(A), 政2(B) }
     { F2(B), 政unc(x), C }

 So with a mapping of x/A would cause Func(A) to match 政unc(x), but this won't happen because the mapping only occurs after the terms are first scanned for an exact match.
+But I can't find an example (yet) of this occurring in any data set that starts out valid.